t404owo/t404owo-bot-discord/SELF-HOSTING.md

 DISCORD_BOT_PREFIX="prefix here(+, -,...)"
 DISCORD_BOT_INVITE="the invite code to your server without discord.gg/ or discord.com/invite(like hAFdT3s)"
 VERSION="version number here(default:1.0.0)(in this string)"
-PROJECT_DOMAIN=the project's name if you use it on glitch
+PROJECT_DOMAIN="the project's name if you use it on glitch"
 ```
 Then create a `.env` file and put the code in it
 after that fill the token, genius lyrics token, ... in the variables(after "="), make sure you delete the examples